paulhibbitts/publishing-with-docsify-this/README.md

 ### Example Docsify-This Usage Scenarios

-* Publish your Markdown files as standalone web pages, with no website setup or build process required
+* Publish your Markdown files as web pages, with no website setup or build process required
-* Visually style your standalone web pages using a point-and-click Web Page Builder
+* Visually style your web pages using a point-and-click Web Page Builder
-* Share existing GitHub-hosted Markdown files as standalone web pages, with an optional 'Edit this Page' link
+* Share existing GitHub-hosted Markdown files as web pages, with an optional 'Edit this Page' link
 * Seamlessly embed constraint-free Markdown/HTML into other platforms (e.g. LMS or CMS)
 * Utilize the supported URL parameters when embedding content to match each destination platform better visually

 ### Docsify-This Web Page Builder

-To use the Docsify-This **[Web Page Builder](https://docsify-this.net/)** enter the URL for an online Markdown file and tap the ‘Publish as Standalone Web Page’ button.
-The Markdown file will then be rendered as a standalone Web page with it’s own URL that can then be copied and shared.
+To use the Docsify-This **[Web Page Builder](https://docsify-this.net/)** enter the URL for an online Markdown file and tap the ‘Publish as a Web Page’ button.
+The Markdown file will then be rendered as a web page with it’s own URL that can then be copied and shared.

 <img src="https://raw.githubusercontent.com/hibbitts-design/publishing-with-docsify-this/main/images/docsify-this-web-page-builder.jpg" width="910" height="682" class="responsive image-border" alt="Docsify-This Web Page Builder"><br>
 <em>Figure 1.
 Docsify-This Web Page Builder</em>